 A Microsoft MVP affirms some of the problems with SharePoint and offers an alternative viewpoint that not everything listed as "bad" in SharePoint is necessarily so.

-- fill out the comments form at the bottom of this article, OR
+offer comments at the bottom of this article, or

 check out Titan CMS (look at our portfolio of Intranets).